collectiveaccess/ProvidenceDocs/_source/providence/user/workflow/location.rst

 .. note:: If the additional template name is not defined for the current value's policy element. the element's default ``template`` will be used.

-.. tip:: When using ``additionalTemplates`` with policies that include more than one element, it is usually advisable to define the same set of named templates for each element.
-This ensures a value will be displayed regardlesss of the type of current value.
+.. tip:: When using ``additionalTemplates`` with policies that include more than one element, it is advisable to define the same set of named templates for each element.
+This ensures a value will be displayed regardless of the type of current value.